The Servants: History

 The long unavailability of 1990’s Disinterest is explained in the Small Time notes: it is “stuck in an irretrievable record company quagmire, where it looks set to remain.”
 Hey Hey We’re the Manqués, a seventeen-track album released at the same time as Small Time, contains demos and rehearsal versions of first-album material.

-The Servants’ last gig was at the Rock Garden, 21 August 1991 – “With no room to manoeuvre and no opportunities left”, the band finally called it a day.
+The Servants’ last gig was at the Rock Garden, London WC2 on 21 August 1991 – “With no room to manoeuvre and no opportunities left”, the band finally called it a day.

 Belle & Sebastian frontman Stuart Murdoch told U.S. music magazine The Big Takeover (issue 53, 2004) that he was a huge Westlake fan and that he had tried to locate Westlake in the early ’90s in the hope of forming a band with him, before starting Belle & Sebastian.

 Cherry Red Records released a 2006 retrospective of The Servants, called Reserved.
 The compilation features all of the releases prior to the Disinterest album plus Peel session tracks and demos.

-Westlake and Haines played together for the first time in twenty-three years at the Lexington, London N1 on 4 May 2014.
+Westlake and Haines played live together for the first time in twenty-three years at the Lexington, London N1 on 4 May 2014.
 Westlake and band played at an NME C86 show on 14 June 2014 in London to coincide with Cherry Red’s expanded reissue of C86.

 David Westlake solo

-David Westlake recorded a solo album for Creation Records in 1987.
-Backed by Luke Haines (making his recording debut) and the Triffids’ rhythm section, Westlake cut against the grain of the paisley psychedeliasts then on the Creation roster, Haines later describing it as a minor classic.
-Westlake and Haines undertook a tour of Britain to promote the record, but Creation failed to release it until six months later.
-Westlake received good reviews, but otherwise disappeared.
+David Westlake recorded an album for Creation Records in 1987.
+He was backed by Luke Haines (making his recording debut) and The Triffids’ rhythm section.
+If not for the lack of a full-time rhythm section, the album would have been The Servants’ debut.
+Haines later described Westlake as “a minor classic”.
+Under the title D87, the album was reissued in expanded form in 2023.

 Westlake released self-pressed album Play Dusty for Me (Mahlerphone, 2002) in a limited issue that quickly sold out.
-Play Dusty for Me was reissued in 2010 and 2015.
+Play Dusty for Me was reissued in limited form in 2010 and 2015.

 Tiny Global Productions released Westlake’s album My Beautiful England in October 2022.